flameshot-org/flameshot/README.md

 - In order to speed up the first launch of Flameshot (DBus init of the app can be slow), consider starting the application automatically on boot.

 - Press `Enter` or `Ctrl + C` when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!
+Pressing `Ctrl + S` will save your capture in a file!
+Check the [Shortcuts](#shortcuts) for more information.

+- Execute `flameshot` without parameters to launch a running instance of the program without taking actions.

 ## Compilation
 ### Debian